AdguardTeam/ContentBlocker/README.md

 > * AdGuard Content Blocker is a free app.
 We believe that all free products should be open source, and AdGuard Content Blocker is not an exception.
 Its code can be found in this repository.
 > * Privacy policy: https://adguard.com/privacy/content-blocker.html (Briefly: AdGuard sends only necessary, limited information, e.g. information required for filter updates).

-Adguard Content Blocker is a tool to block ads in browsers that support content blocking technology.
+AdGuard Content Blocker is a tool to block ads in browsers that support content blocking technology.
 Currently, these browsers are Samsung Internet and Yandex Browser.

 To get more information and to download AdGuard Content Blocker, visit our website [https://adguard.com/](https://adguard.com/adguard-content-blocker/overview.html).

 ![menu-en-github](https://cloud.githubusercontent.com/assets/8577533/18669011/84b0868c-7f41-11e6-8206-29328f06c3a8.jpg)
 ![main-en-github](https://cloud.githubusercontent.com/assets/8577533/18669037/a4540de2-7f41-11e6-8b12-99940484c889.jpg)

-### How to report an issue?

-GitHub can be used to report a bug or to submit a feature request.
-To do so, go to [this page](https://github.com/AdguardTeam/ContentBlocker/issues) and click the *New issue* button.

->**Note:** for the filter-related issues (missed ads, false positives etc.) use the [dedicated repository](https://github.com/AdguardTeam/AdguardFilters).

 ### Our plans